Expense Tracking to Gain Financial Stability

 Here's how you can track, manage, and stay on top of your money, so you can work towards financial stability.

 Everyone's spending habits are different.
-One person may spend more on eating out, while another person spends more on clothing or accessories.
+One person may spend more on food, while another person spends more on clothing or accessories.
 It's important to track your expenses based on categories, ensuring that you're managing your money with a balanced approach.

 When creating a monthly budget, determine how much of your take-home income, either in a dollar value, or percentage, should be allocated in every category.

-For example, determine the amount you'll spend on housing, transportation, eating out, groceries, and paying utilities each month.
+For example, determine the amount you'll spend on housing, transportation, groceries, and paying utilities each month.
 Most importantly, track how much you're spending on disposable or miscellaneous items.
-The costs of things like take-out food, coffee or ride sharing apps can add up quickly even if you're only spending a little bit each time.
+The costs of little luxuries can add up quickly even if you're only spending a little bit each time.

 Track these expenses, either in a bullet journaling notebook, with online software or on a spreadsheet.
 Find something that works for you and stick with it once you feel comfortable.

 A monthly calendar spread can be the most helpful way of managing your personal finances and creating a budget.
 Map out when different bills are due, the days you'll get paid, and when you'll reach certain savings or debt repayment milestones.

 Organizing your money across your monthly schedule, or even weekly schedule, can contextualize your finances with the activities and flow of your life and work.